Financial-Times/origami/README.md

 * `heading`: Object.
 Options for the Overlay header
 	* `.title`: String.
 Your overlay's title
 	* `.visuallyhidetitle`: Boolean.
 If you want to provide a different title style, this option will prevent the title span from being added to the overlay.
 (In this case the title is only used for `aria` labelling) _Default_: false.
 	* `.shaded`: Boolean.
-Whether to shade the background of the header
+Whether to shade the background of the header.
+Note: for this to work properly, the `heading-shaded` variant must be included with the CSS (it is by default)
 * `modal`: Boolean.
 Whether the overlay should have modal behaviour or not.
 This will add a translucent shadow between the page and the overlay.
 Modal overlays also disable scroll on the underlying document. _Default_: true.
 * `fullscreen`: Boolean.
 If set to true, the overlay will display full screen.
 This overlay disables scroll on the underlying document and is dismissible with the back button.
+Note: for this to work properly, the `full-screen` variant must be included with the CSS (it is by default)
 * `compact`: Boolean.
 If true, the `.o-overlay--compact` class will be added to the overlay that reduces heading font-size and paddings in the content.
+Note: for this to work properly, the `compact` variant must be included with the CSS (it is by default)
 * `src`: String.
 Either a _url_ from which HTML to populate the overlay can be loaded, or a querySelector string identifying an element from which the textContent should be extracted.
 * `html`: String or HTMLElement.
 Raw HTML (cannot be set declaratively)
 * `class`: String.
 The custom classes to apply to to the overlay e.g. `o-overlay--my-modifier`.